Chriserus/home-assistant-twitch/README.md

 ## First time Usage

-There are two ways to develop extensions- the first is the [Developer Rig](#developer-rig-usage), which is the preferred option.
+There are two ways to develop extensions- the first is the , which is the preferred option.
 The second is to use [Local Test](#local-development) and test on Twitch on your channel page.

 ### [Developer Rig](https://dev.twitch.tv/docs/extensions/rig/) Usage